How to Pick the Best Carbon Filter Air Purifier

 First, you need to figure out how much air you need to move.
 This is measured in Cubic Feet per Minute (CFM).
 A higher CFM rating means the system moves more air.
 To find your required CFM, calculate the volume of your grow space (Length x Width x Height).
 A good rule of thumb is to exchange all the air in your space every one to three minutes.
 For example, if your grow tent is 4’ x 4’ x 7’, its volume is 112 cubic feet.
 To clear the air every minute, you’ll need a fan and filter system with a rating of at least 112 CFM.

-Match the Filter to Your Fan and Space
+Get the Right Fit for Your Fan and Space

 Your carbon filter and exhaust fan need to work as a team.
 For best results, the filter's CFM rating should be equal to or slightly higher than your fan's CFM rating.
 Using a filter with a lower CFM than your fan creates resistance, which can strain the fan's motor and reduce its lifespan.
 As a general guideline, a bigger filter usually works better and lasts longer because it has more activated carbon to capture odors.
 You can find a variety of fans and filters in our environmental controls section to create the perfect pairing for your space.